Kate Baker: Publication of Such Is Life

-In 1889, after much encouragement by Baker and his good friend and fellow blacksmith, William Cathels, Furphy submitted his work Such Is Life to The Bulletin under the pseudonym Tom Collins.
-In a letter accompanying the manuscript, he described the tone as "temper, democratic; bias, offensively Australian".
-The hand-written novel submitted was 1,200 pages (which would have been about 550 printed pages) and, despite a positive review, literary editor A. G. Stephens determined it could not be published due to its length; eventually it would be whittled down to a more manageable form and in 1903 it was published.
-Although sales of the first edition were disappointing, a section that had been excised was serialized in the Barrier Truth between 1905 to 1907 under the title Rigby's Romance.
+In 1889, after much encouragement by Baker and his friend and fellow blacksmith, William Cathels, Furphy submitted his work Such Is Life to The Bulletin under the pseudonym Tom Collins.
+The hand-written manuscript submitted was 1,200 pages (which would have been about 550 printed pages) and, despite a positive review, literary editor A. G. Stephens determined it could not be published due to its length.
+An abridged version was published in 1903 to disappointing sales, but a section that had been excised enjoyed greater success serialised in the Barrier Truth between 1905 and 1907 under the title Rigby's Romance.